Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-12-24-Regressions-And-Batch-Gradient-Descent.md

 <h2 align="center">Motivation</h2>

 There are plenty of reasons these days to explore Machine Learning.
 For me, in reviewing the math behind MCMC methods in a previous project I'd been coming across a lot of people discussing the topic not for Computational Physics applications, but for Machine Learning.
 A quick look revealed that many of the more advanced topics in Machine Learning share a mathematical foundation with QM (high dimensionality and linear algebra) and at that point I was sold.
-So in some of the project posts I make from here on out, i'll be going through Andrew Ng and other freely available lecture resources and picking out examples to implement; hopefully getting better with CUDA as I go.
+So in some of the project posts I make from here on out, i'll be going through freely available lecture resources from Andrew Ng and others and picking out examples to implement.

 <h2 align="center">The Algorithm</h2>